 Probability distributions are often used in simulations of real-life phenomena!

-For a discrete value, the probability mass function (PMF) for a discrete value describes the probabilities for each event occurring.
+The probability mass function (PMF) for a discrete value describes the probabilities for each event occurring.
 For instance, let us create a probability table for likelihood of a dice roll, where x is the outcome of the dice roll.

 - Since the probability of any given value stays constant for this particular scenario, the PDF stays the same at 1/6 for each possible outcome.